Find Affordable College Courses

 Galloway, NJ

-Our analysis found Stockton University to be the most popular school for health sciences and services students who want to pursue a bachelor’s degree in New Jersey.
-Located in the midsize suburb of Galloway, Stockton State is a public school with a medium-sized student population.
+Our 2023 rankings named Stockton University the most popular school in New Jersey for health sciences and services students working on their bachelor’s degree.
+Located in the midsize suburb of Galloway, Stockton State is a public college with a medium-sized student population.

 About 80% of the students majoring in health science at the school are women while 20% are male.